 Coin Collecting Basics

-This consists of numerals that represents the year the coin was
+This consists of numerals that represent the year the coin was struck.

 This is the empty area of a coin.

 This one is a phrase inscribed on the coin, such as the country of that coin.

 These are the small letters, indicating the mint at which the coin was struck.

 As the name suggests, this is some maxim that the particular country of the coin lives by.

 This is the raised area enclosing the edges of both the reverse and obverse sides of a coin.
 Knowing the parts or features of a coin will help you in describing your coin better.
 Like if you have to describe it to a friend over the phone or email to get his opinion for grading, you will know how to say where the scratches or the errors are.
 Now that you are familiar with coin features, you may now move on to the next lesson.
 You may want to begin learning the words and phrases commonly used by coin collectors.
 So you don’t get lost in the jargon of the hobby and get to actually speak it!